sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982609 - Synergy Engineer.md

   5: 0x0019 [0x02] IF !(ExtData[1]->WorkLocal[2] == 1*) GOTO 0x0026
   6: 0x0021 [0x03] ExtData[1]->WorkLocal[79] = 4*
   7: 0x0026 [0x1D] PRINT_EVENT_MESSAGE(message_id=13499*)
     → "Wait!
-No, don't tell me.\u0007You strike me as a \u007F\u0005[man/woman] who's looking to learn a thing or two about synergy.\u007F1\u0000\u0007"
+No, don't tell me.
+You strike me as a [man/woman] who's looking to learn a thing or two about synergy."
   8: 0x0029 [0x23] WAIT_FOR_DIALOG_INTERACTION
   9: 0x002A [0x03] Work_Zone[2] = 1234*
  10: 0x002F [0x24] CREATE_DIALOG(message_id=13500*, default_option=0*, option_flags=ExtData[1]->WorkLocal[79])
-    → "Learn about synergy?\u0007\u000BNot today.\u0007Teach me!\u0007Just give me \u0001\u00056\u0002\u0000\u0000\u0000.\u007F1\u0000\u0007"
+    → "Learn about synergy?
+[Not today./Teach me!/Just give me $6.]"
  11: 0x0036 [0x25] WAIT_DIALOG_SELECT()
  12: 0x0037 [0x02] IF !(Work_Zone[0] == 0*) GOTO 0x004F
  13: 0x003F [0x1D] PRINT_EVENT_MESSAGE(message_id=13501*)
-    → "A life without intellectual curiosity is a life hardly worth living.\u0007Should your eyes one day open to this truth, you are free to return.\u007F1\u0000\u0007"
+    → "A life without intellectual curiosity is a life hardly worth living.
+Should your eyes one day open to this truth, you are free to return."
  14: 0x0042 [0x23] WAIT_FOR_DIALOG_INTERACTION
  15: 0x0043 [0x40] SET_BIT_WORK_RANGE(start_bit=0*, end_bit=3*, target=Work_Zone[1], source=0*)
  16: 0x004C [0x01] GOTO 0x0106
  17: 0x004F [0x02] IF !(Work_Zone[0] == 1*) GOTO 0x008E
  18: 0x0057 [0x1D] PRINT_EVENT_MESSAGE(message_id=13502*)
-    → "I thought you'd never ask!\u0007Synergy is both an art and a science: an evolution--nay, a revolution--in synthesis.\u007F1\u0000\u0007"
+    → "I thought you'd never ask!
+Synergy is both an art and a science: an evolution--nay, a revolution--in synthesis."
  19: 0x005A [0x23] WAIT_FOR_DIALOG_INTERACTION
  20: 0x005B [0x03] Work_Zone[2] = 1234*
  21: 0x0060 [0x1D] PRINT_EVENT_MESSAGE(message_id=13503*)
-    → "Using \u0001\u00056\u0002\u0000\u0000\u0000 in conjunction with a synergy furnace--the apparatus you see beside me--the synergist wields the power of myriad elements to fabricate a veritable host of potent items.\u007F1\u0000\u0007"
+    → "Using $6 in conjunction with a synergy furnace--the apparatus you see beside me--the synergist wields the power of myriad elements to fabricate a veritable host of potent items."
  22: 0x0063 [0x23] WAIT_FOR_DIALOG_INTERACTION
  23: 0x0064 [0x1D] PRINT_EVENT_MESSAGE(message_id=13504*)
-    → "What we call \u0001\u00056\u0002\u0000\u0000\u0000 serves to dispense fewell crystals--the lifeblood of the synergy process--whilst also protecting its contents from the volatile reactions that occur within the bowels of the furnace.\u007F1\u0000\u0007"
+    → "What we call $6 serves to dispense fewell crystals--the lifeblood of the synergy process--whilst also protecting its contents from the volatile reactions that occur within the bowels of the furnace."
  24: 0x0067 [0x23] WAIT_FOR_DIALOG_INTERACTION
  25: 0x0068 [0x1D] PRINT_EVENT_MESSAGE(message_id=13505*)
-    → "Synergy furnaces have been installed throughout the city for the use of all synergists.\u0007The crucible is sufficiently compact and lightweight that you can carry it with you.\u007F1\u0000\u0007"
+    → "Synergy furnaces have been installed throughout the city for the use of all synergists.
+The crucible is sufficiently compact and lightweight that you can carry it with you."
  26: 0x006B [0x23] WAIT_FOR_DIALOG_INTERACTION
  27: 0x006C [0x1D] PRINT_EVENT_MESSAGE(message_id=13506*)
-    → "Initiating the synergy process is as simple as inserting your \u0001\u00053\u0002\u0000\u0000\u0000 into a furnace and commencing the infusion of elemental fewell.\u007F1\u0000\u0007"
+    → "Initiating the synergy process is as simple as inserting your $3 into a furnace and commencing the infusion of elemental fewell."
  28: 0x006F [0x23] WAIT_FOR_DIALOG_INTERACTION
  29: 0x0070 [0x1D] PRINT_EVENT_MESSAGE(message_id=13507*)
-    → "Needless to say, what will happen from there is not quite so simple.\u007F1\u0000\u0007"
+    → "Needless to say, what will happen from there is not quite so simple."
  30: 0x0073 [0x23] WAIT_FOR_DIALOG_INTERACTION
  31: 0x0074 [0x1D] PRINT_EVENT_MESSAGE(message_id=13508*)
-    → "Successful synergy is contingent upon maintaining elemental equilibrium.\u0007The prescribed ratio, of course, will vary depending on the artifact you are attempting to create.\u007F1\u0000\u0007"
+    → "Successful synergy is contingent upon maintaining elemental equilibrium.
+The prescribed ratio, of course, will vary depending on the artifact you are attempting to create."
  32: 0x0077 [0x23] WAIT_FOR_DIALOG_INTERACTION
  33: 0x0078 [0x1D] PRINT_EVENT_MESSAGE(message_id=13509*)
-    → "You can increase the ratio of a particular element by burning the corresponding variety of fewell.\u007F1\u0000\u0007"
+    → "You can increase the ratio of a particular element by burning the corresponding variety of fewell."
  34: 0x007B [0x23] WAIT_FOR_DIALOG_INTERACTION
  35: 0x007C [0x1D] PRINT_EVENT_MESSAGE(message_id=13510*)
-    → "But herein lies the rub: synergy is a still young science, and the technology we employ remains, shall we say...unstable.\u007F1\u0000\u0007"
+    → "But herein lies the rub: synergy is a still young science, and the technology we employ remains, shall we say...unstable."
  36: 0x007F [0x23] WAIT_FOR_DIALOG_INTERACTION
  37: 0x0080 [0x1D] PRINT_EVENT_MESSAGE(message_id=13511*)
-    → "A bit too much fewell here, a wrong lever pulled there, and the percolating pot will explode, spitting scalding elemental guck every which way to Firesday.\u007F1\u0000\u0007"
+    → "A bit too much fewell here, a wrong lever pulled there, and the percolating pot will explode, spitting scalding elemental guck every which way to Firesday."
  38: 0x0083 [0x23] WAIT_FOR_DIALOG_INTERACTION
  39: 0x0084 [0x1D] PRINT_EVENT_MESSAGE(message_id=13512*)
-    → "That's why smart synergists synergize in numbers.\u0007Too many culinarians might spoil the broth, but when it comes to synergy, it's the more the merrier!\u007F1\u0000\u0007"
+    → "That's why smart synergists synergize in numbers.
+Too many culinarians might spoil the broth, but when it comes to synergy, it's the more the merrier!"
  40: 0x0087 [0x23] WAIT_FOR_DIALOG_INTERACTION
  41: 0x0088 [0x01] GOTO 0x002A